SeppiaBrilla/University-notes/NLP/Attention (AI).md

 Attention is the ability to focus on different parts of the input, according to the requirements of the problem being solved.
-Attention mechanisms can be implemented as gating functions. [[Recurrent neural networks|LSTMs]]' forget map and input map are a form of attention.
+Attention mechanisms can be implemented as gating functions. [[LSTM Networks]]' forget map and input map are a form of attention.

 ### SE layers